littlebizzy/server-status/readme.txt

 * Alternative layout options added, which must be defined within `wp-config`

 = 1.1.0 =
-* plugin re-written with PHP 7 and Transients API
+* re-written with PHP 7 and Transients API

 = 1.0.0 =
 * initial release (private)